mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 When looking at these graphs, it's important to remember that any response time greater than 200 ms represents a basically fatal situation; if response times start to rise, it means the task queue on the server has started to receive tasks faster than it can process them.
 When we hit this state, which I'm calling "jamming", (there may well be some already agreed upon way to describe this state, but I haven't seen it), the server will fall further and further behind and won't be able to recover unless load drops below the jamming threshold and stays below it long enough to clear the backlog.
 So what we're really interested in here is at what load levels (concurrency level / messaging rate) we start to see slowdown.
 That will give us a sense of what a maximum safe load level might be.
 We don't really want to be above that level if we can avoid it, even for short periods of time, because the responsiveness of our application drops substantially.
 </blockquote>

+Quick edit: it was suggested to use "saturation" instead of "jamming", I will agree here.

 sockjs-node
 -----------